 The Pro Series is the bottom rung on the ladder of Traeger’s latest grills.
 But that doesn’t mean they aren’t fantastic and worth owning!
 In fact, they are the most popular line of Traeger smoker.

-The Traeger Pro 575 is nicely sized for a family, with a total capacity of 572 square inches.
+The Traeger 575 Pro is nicely sized for a family, with a total of 572 square inches cooking area.
 In theory, that’s good for up to 24 burgers, 5 racks of ribs, or 4 chickens.
 So, you could cook for a party with ease, or just a few people without feeling you’re wasting a lot of space.

 A welcome bonus on a “budget” grill, a single meat probe is included.
 Connect it directly to the controller to keeps tabs on your meat at the grill itself, or with the app on your smartphone while you’re watching TV or socializing with guests.